drewsortega/social-media-tracking/README.md

 1) Click on the extension icon in the top of the browser
 1) Click "Options"

 The extension is now loaded in to your browser.
+This extension, by defaut, points to flip1.engr.oregonstate.edu:54102 for the backend server.
+If you would like to run your own backend server, see below.

 ## Running the server